mnewswanger/www-mikenewswanger-com/content/posts/2018/meltdown-spectre-performance.md

     <img src="/img/posts/2018/spectre-meltdown-performance/web-cpu-percent.jpg">
 </a>

 We can see that there is a significant jump in CPU active time after applying the patch.
 The CPU utilization increased from 9% average to 19% average--an increase of 111% utilization across that window.
-The maximum CPU percent increased even more significantly from 24% to 66%--an increase of 175%.
+The maximum CPU percentage increased even more significantly from 24% to 66%--an increase of 175%.

-Utilization percent doesn't tell the whole story, so let's take a look at the CPU queue length and context switches:
+Utilization percentage doesn't tell the whole story, so let's take a look at the CPU queue length and context switches:

 <a href="/img/posts/2018/spectre-meltdown-performance/web-cpu-queue.jpg" class="magnific-popup" title="Web Server CPU Queue">
     <img src="/img/posts/2018/spectre-meltdown-performance/web-cpu-queue.jpg">